GLOBAL MARKETS-Stocks hit record highs on Bernanke, yen drops

 European equities ended 0.9 percent higher, outperforming U.S. markets, as the broad STOXX Europe 600 broke above a resistance level.

-The dollar rose 0.1 percent against a basket of currencies while the euro was down 0.1 percent.
-The U.S. benchmark 10-year Treasury note was down 15/32, the yield at 2.5472 percent.
+The dollar rose 0.15 percent against a basket of currencies while the euro was down 0.17 percent.
+The U.S. benchmark 10-year Treasury note was down 13/32, with the yield at 2.5378 percent.

 Market participants awaited a meeting of Group of 20 finance ministers for signs of an orchestrated approach to the end of U.S. money-printing, which could help defuse volatility in global markets.

-The G20, which meets in Moscow on Friday and Saturday, includes many of the emerging economies that have been at the sharp end of the dollar's surge since Bernanke first signaled in May that the Fed would roll back its bond-buying program.
+The G20, which meets in Moscow Friday and Saturday, includes many of the emerging economies that have been at the sharp end of the dollar's surge since Bernanke first signalled in May the Fed would roll back its bond-buying program.

 YEN DROOPS

-With no surprises from Bernanke during his congressional testimony, currency markets started to focus on Sunday's Upper House elections in Japan, which are expected to strengthen Prime Minister Shinzo Abe and his radical stimulus strategy.
+With no surprises from Bernanke during his congressional testimony, currency markets were starting to focus on Sunday's Upper House elections in Japan, which are expected to strengthen Prime Minister Shinzo Abe and his radical stimulus strategy.

 Ian Stannard, head of European FX strategy at Morgan Stanley in London, said he expected a further retreat once the Fed firms up a plan to withdraw its supportive measures.